arobinson/FrontEndComparison/Story.md

 ![Detail View](Blog/Detail.png)

 Clicking the product code in the first column navigates the browser to a detail page.
-The detail page displays the same data fields with a larger image and a different layout.
+The detail page displays the same data fields with a larger image and a different layout, rendering **~35 components**.

+> **Component counts measured using Angular with lifecycle instrumentation.
+All frameworks use identical HTML structure, so counts are consistent across implementations.**

 The detail features: